ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-V3.rst

 The gripping and releasing of the cargo is accomplished by delivering a short pulse to an electromagnet which reverses it's field.
 Objects that it grips onto should be metal or have the included `thin steel target square <http://nicadrone.com/index.php?id_product=15&controller=product>`__ attached to them.

-The device accepts a standard PWM servo input or UAVCAN and uses a 5V power supply.
+The device accepts a standard PWM servo input or DroneCAN and uses a 5V power supply.
 A significant amount of power is only required for about 1 second when it first grips or releases the cargo.

 .. youtube:: ggvm-GQxwaY